micz/Thunderbird-Addon-Options-Manager/README.md

 ### Defining Default Preferences

 Modify `th-addon-options-default.js` to include all the default settings for your extension.
-For example:
+<br>For example:

 ```javascript
 export const prefs_default = {